 - Veterinary care (these costs can easily amount to $400 or more within the first few weeks of adoption)

 We recommend that you do not immediately expose your existing pets to a new pet.
 Consider how you will manage an isolation period and be sure all existing pets are up to date on vaccinations and other routine health care before bringing a new pet home.

 Facilitating positive pet-to-pet introductions will require some management on your part too.
 Not all pets are instant friends and may require temporary or intermittent separation to ensure a smooth transition.
 Some pets are happy to share their home within a week or two, others may take a month or longer to adjust.
 Our adoption staff will be happy to review steps to properly introduce your new pet to your resident pets.

 All dogs and cats making the transition to a new home will need time to adjust to a new family and may require housetraining and behavior training to correct problem behavior.
-If you aren’t prepared to invest your time to teach your new pet appropriate behavior and help the animal adjust, you should not consider adopting a pet at this time.
+If you aren’t prepared to invest time into teaching your new pet appropriate behavior and helping the animal adjust, you should not adopt a pet.
 Positive reinforcement-based training is recommended for all newly adopted dogs and puppies.